DIY Dish Soap Bar Recipe

 Can I use bar soap to wash dishes?
 Does solid dish soap work as well as liquid dish soap?
 If I were reading this, those would likely be my first thoughts.

-Often called melt and pour soap, the result is still homemade soap – you can control the soap ingredients including what’s in the soap base.
-If you are just getting started, you’ll love that it’s a less expensive route to soap making and quite easy to start.
+If you are just starting out, you’ll love that it’s a less expensive route to soap making and quite easy to start.
 Be sure to see my beginner soap making guide to walk you through everything you need to know.

 simple living library banner

-Quite honestly a solid dish soap bar is simple to use and looks attractive on a wood soap saver with a bamboo dish scrub brush.
+Quite honestly, a solid dish soap bar is simple to use and looks attractive on a wood soap saver with a bamboo dish scrub brush.
 Much prettier than a plastic bottle sitting at the kitchen sink, don’t you think?

 What essential oils are good for homemade dish soap?
 Fresh citrus and herbal essential oils always smell clean and happy if you ask me.
-But, you can choose from any of the best essential oils for cleaning to make homemade dish soap.
+But you can choose from any of the best essential oils for cleaning to make homemade dish soap.

 SIMPLE DIY DISH SOAP BAR RECIPE

-Let me show you how to make dishwashing soap in the form of a solid dish soap bar and don’t miss my tips on how to wash dishes more sustainably.
+Let me show you how to make dishwashing soap in the form of a solid dish soap bar, and don’t miss my tips on how to wash dishes more sustainably.
 It’s how I’m teaching my daughter.

 Dish Soap Bar Ingredients and Supplies: